 Hamilton holds the record for most British Grand Prix podiums

-There are seven drivers on the current grid who have previously finished on the podium at Silverstone.
-Aside from Hamilton’s record of 13 top three finishes, Fernando Alonso has six top three finishes at Silverstone, Valtteri Bottas has five podium finishes, Max Verstappen and Charles Leclerc have finished on the podium on three occasions, while Carlos Sainz and Sergio Perez recorded their first British Grand Prix podiums in 2022.
+There are nine drivers on the current grid who have previously finished on the podium at Silverstone.
+Aside from Hamilton’s record of 14 top three finishes, Fernando Alonso has six top three finishes at Silverstone, Valtteri Bottas has five podium finishes, Max Verstappen has four and Charles Leclerc has finished on the podium on three occasions.
+Daniel Ricciardo, Carlos Sainz, Sergio Perez and Lando Norris have each finished on the podium once at Silverstone.

 Ferrari have recorded more podiums than any other team at Silverstone

 Ferrari are the team with the most podium finishes at the track.
 They’ve finished in the top three 47 times.
 McLaren are next on the list with 28 top three appearances.